-Therefore, colleagues are encouraged to consider these challenges, in all areas of learning, teaching and assessment, in order to develop inclusive approaches to delivery.
-The University has developed an ‘Inclusivity Toolkit’, which encourages colleagues to reflect on inclusivity, from a variety of aspects, and evaluate and develop approaches which address the challenges students may face.
+Therefore, colleagues are encouraged to consider these challenges in all areas of learning, teaching and assessment, in order to develop inclusive approaches to delivery.
+The University has developed an ‘Inclusivity Toolkit’, which encourages reflection on inclusivity from a variety of perspectives, and helps evaluate and develop approaches which address the challenges students may face.

 The University’s SAILS website, and Student Disability Policy, provide guidance on how to make teaching and learning inclusive and also outline the provisions available to assist students in a variety of their learning and teaching experience, as well as their wider University life.
-You can also find an implementation checklist, designed to assist colleagues in ensuring virtual learning environments are inclusive, via the University’s VLE Minimum Standards and Expectations.
+There is an implementation checklist, designed to assist colleagues in ensuring virtual learning environments are inclusive, available via the University’s VLE Minimum Standards and Expectations.